usamavarikkottil/freecodecamp-javascript-algorithms-and-data-structures/README.md

 10. [Match Characters that Occur One or More Times](#)

-You want to find matches when the letter s occurs one or more times in "Mississippi".
-Write a regex that uses the + sign.
+You want to find matches when the letter `s` occurs one or more times in `Mississippi`.
+Write a regex that uses the `+` sign.

 ```javascript
 let difficultSpelling = "Mississippi";